AlfredBr/family_tree_mcp_demo/README.md

-# Family Tree MCP Service
+# Family Tree MCP Demo

 This project provides a Model Context Protocol (MCP) server for exploring and querying a family tree.
 It is implemented in C# using .NET, and exposes tools for retrieving family members and their relationships.